mahfuz0712/Mahfuz-JS-Backend-Library/README.md

-# Mahfuz JS MERN Stack Library - For Backend Development
+# Mahfuz JS Backend Library

 ## Overview
-Mahfuz JS is a Node.js MERN Stack library that provides various utilities including server setup, database connection, encryption, email sending, and GitHub release checking for backend development.
+Mahfuz JS is a Backend library that provides various utilities including server setup, database connection, encryption, email sending, and GitHub release checking for backend development.

 ## Installation
 To install the module, use npm: